Indo-Guyanese: Literature

-Indo-Guyanese literature includes novels, poetry, plays and other forms written by people born or strongly-affiliated with Guyana, who are descendants of indentured Indian servants.
+Indo-Guyanese literature includes novels, poetry, plays and other forms written by people born or strongly affiliated with Guyana, who are descendants of indentured Indian servants.
 As a former British colony, English language and style had an enduring impact on the writings from Guyana, which are done in English language and utilizing Guyanese Creole.
 Notable writers include Joseph Ruhomon and Shana Yardan.

 Notable Indo-Guyanese

 Return to India

-Ever since India gained its independence, many labourers of Indian origin in British Guiana and other Caribbean colonies like Trinidad and Tobago and Jamaica wanted to be returned to India with their visions tinted with the ideal of being part of a newly independent Indian republic, even those who had lived in the Caribbean for over 60 years and had grandchildren.
-Only the government in British Guiana acquiesced and chartered a ship to bring the returnees back to India.
+After India gained its independence in 1947, many labourers of Indian origin in British Guiana and other Caribbean colonies like Trinidad and Tobago and Jamaica wanted to return to India.
+In particular, some returned for religious reasons, including the spiritual importance of the Ganges River and other Hindu pilgrimage sites.
+Among the returnees were people who had lived in the Caribbean for over 60 years, with family and grandchildren born abroad.
+Of these countries, only British Guiana chartered a ship for the returnees.

-On September 4, 1955, about 243 passengers boarded the M.V.
-Resurgent and left Georgetown for Calcutta.
-Since their arrival in India, many felt that it was a mistake to return as India has changed drastically since they left and many could not afford the journey back to the colonies.
-Those who could however went back to British Guiana or moved to other British colonies such as Trinidad and Tobago, Mauritius, Fiji, Malta and other British Caribbean territories.

-The Indo-Guyanese who remained in India settled in villages and in cities like Prayagraj, Varanasi, Lucknow, Kanpur, Basti, Gorakhpur, Azamgarh, Ballia, Chhapra, Faizabad, Patna, Chennai and Kolkata.
-In addition, many Indo-Guyanese Hindus returned to India due to the spiritual importance of the Ganges River and other Hindu pilgrimage sites at the later stages of their lives.
+The Indo-Guyanese who remained in India settled in villages and in cities like Prayagraj, Varanasi, Lucknow, Kanpur, Basti, Gorakhpur, Azamgarh, Ballia, Chhapra, Faizabad, Patna, Chennai, Visakhapatnam, and Kolkata.